 So it’s clear that there is something about banans that gets the cats going wild, but does that make bananas safe for cats to eat?
 If so, how much banana should you feed your cat at a time?
 Are there ever any times you shouldn’t feed your cat bananas?

 Bananas are a good treat for cats as long as they aren’t overfed.

 Well, bananas are filled with potassium, which will help promote healthy kidneys and a healthy heart.
 Although this is true, bananas are also filled with carbohydrates (or carbs), which are unnecessary for cats.
-Bananas are also filled with a good amount of fibre, vitamins and natural sugars (although, natural sugars can potentially be harmful to a cat if fed too much.)
+Bananas are also filled with a good amount of fibre, and vitamins.

 Well, since cats can’t fully digest certain carbs they become at risk of obesity.